-With a few exceptions (see "What's new!" above right for a 2020 exception), retirement plan distributions before age 591⁄2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
+With a few exceptions, retirement plan distributions before age 591/2 are subject to a 10% penalty on top of any income tax that ordinarily would be due on a withdrawal.
 This means that, if you're in the top tax bracket of 37%, you can lose almost half of your withdrawal to taxes and penalties - and perhaps more than half if you're also subject to state income taxes and/or penalties.
 Additionally, you'll lose the potential tax-deferred future growth on the withdrawn amount.

-If you have a Roth account, you can withdraw up to your contribution amount without incurring taxes or penalties.
-But you'll be losing the potential tax-free growth on the withdrawn amount.
+If you have a Roth account, you can withdraw up to your contribution amount without incurring taxes or